lynton-dev/LinkedIn-Video-Downloader/README.md

-# LinkedIn Video Downloader
-MacOS LinkedIn Video Downloader app
+# MacOS LinkedIn Video Downloader

 Simply enter the LinkedIn post URL that contains the video and click download.